-- This protocol applies to any claim for compensation ("Compensation Claim") made by a claimant to a 1.1. compensating authority that would, in the absence of agreement between the parties, involve a reference ("Reference") to the Upper Tribunal (Lands Chamber) ("Tribunal") under Part 5 of the Upper Tribunal (Lands Chamber) Procedure Rules 2010 (as amended) ("Rules")1.
+- 1.1.
+This protocol applies to any claim for compensation ("Compensation Claim") made by a claimant to a compensating authority that would, in the absence of agreement between the parties, involve a reference ("Reference") to the Upper Tribunal (Lands Chamber) ("Tribunal") under Part 5 of the Upper Tribunal (Lands Chamber) Procedure Rules 2010 (as amended) ("Rules")1.
 It does not apply to any matter that would be referred under Part 5 but which does not involve a Compensation Claim. - 1.2.
 "Claimant" in this protocol means the person or persons having the right to make a Compensation Claim.
-"Compensating authority" in this protocol means the entity which is potentially liable to pay compensation. - This protocol seeks to ensure that, before a Reference is made, the claimant and the compensating 1.3. authority have: - 1.3.1. exchanged sufficient information to understand each other's positions; - 1.3.2. discussed each other's positions thoroughly and constructively; - 1.3.3. sought to narrow the issues that the Tribunal would have to determine if a Reference were made: and - 1.3.4. considered the use of alternative dispute resolution to avoid a Reference being made or to determine at least some of the issues which the Tribunal would otherwise have to determine, as set out in further detail in this protocol.
+"Compensating authority" in this protocol means the entity which is potentially liable to pay compensation. - 1.3.
+This protocol seeks to ensure that, before a Reference is made, the claimant and the compensating authority have: - 1.3.1. exchanged sufficient information to understand each other's positions; - 1.3.2. discussed each other's positions thoroughly and constructively; - 1.3.3. sought to narrow the issues that the Tribunal would have to determine if a Reference were made; and - 1.3.4. considered the use of alternative dispute resolution to avoid a Reference being made or to determine at least some of the issues which the Tribunal would otherwise have to determine, as set out in further detail in this protocol.

 - 1.4.
-It is not intended that this protocol should conflict with either the Rules or the Lands Chamber Practice Directions 2010 ("Practice Directions"),2 however in the event of any conflict the Rules and/or Practice Directions should be followed. - 1.5.
-This protocol has been produced by the Compulsory Purchase Association ("CPA") and has been endorsed by its members.
-The Planning and Environment Bar Association (PEBA) the Royal Institution of Chartered Surveyors (RICS) and the Central Association of Agricultural Valuers (CAAV) have contributed to its development.
-It is therefore evidence of 'best practice' recognised by professional practitioners.
+It is not intended that this protocol should conflict with either the Rules or the Lands Chamber Practice Directions 2010 ("Practice Directions"), however in the event of any conflict the Rules and/or Practice Directions should be followed. - 1.5.
+This protocol has been produced by the Compulsory Purchase Association ("CPA") and is endorsed by its members.
+The Planning and Environment Bar Association (PEBA) the Royal Institution of Chartered Surveyors (RICS) and the Central Association of Agricultural Valuers